Wadite/Wadite/index.md

+Hey, just a site check.
+Nothing to see here =]

 ## Welcome to GitHub Pages

 You can use the [editor on GitHub](https://github.com/Wadite/Wadite/edit/gh-pages/index.md) to maintain and preview the content for your website in Markdown files.